 Doctors plead ignorance when their patients develop allergies, intestinal disorders, skin conditions, etc, not even realizing that antibiotics cause yeast infections and these other fungal diseases.
 Over time, your good stomach bacteria become overwhelmed by yeast as it kills even more of your good bacteria.
 Systemic candida or fungal disease can be the result.

 With some illnesses it can become a never-ending cycle.
 Many women will get an antibiotic for their cold or flu, urinary tract infection, bacterial vaginosis, etc and get a vaginal yeast infection as a result.
 The doctor gives them an anti-fungal or an anti-fungal cream, or they purchase it over the counter at the local drugstore.
 The infection may go away for a little while, but then it returns.
-This will continue to happen until the underlying problems are addressed with natural therapies and diet.
+This will continue to happen until the resulting antibiotic destruction to the microbiome has recovered.

 Not only do antibiotics cause yeast infections, but they have been found too cause these health conditions below.